 A good estate agent will help you make sure the sale goes through, using their expert knowledge with negotiating and counter-offering.
 Your estate agent should ensure the offer goes forward and should stay on top of things for a smooth process.

 Using an SRA, CLC, LSNI, LSS or CILEx accredited conveyancer from Compare My Move’s network of verified partners will give you peace of mind that they will communicate efficiently and effectively with your estate agent.

 Choosing the right estate agent will give you peace of mind throughout the selling process.
 You should take the time to pick a reputable agent and ensure they can help with your specific requirements.
 Research from the Department for Business, Energy and Industrial Strategy shows that a good reputation, being local and low fees are the main three reasons people choose an estate agent.
 We’ve listed the main things to look out for when finding an estate agent below.

 The first sign of a reputable estate agent will be their accreditations.
 Check they have an association with the National Association of Estate Agents (NAEA), and/or Association of Residential Lettings Agents (ARLA).

 All estate agents must be members of a redress scheme, which will act as an arbitrator if there is a dispute, and has the power to order compensation if the agent is found to be in the wrong.
 The two approved redress schemes are The Property Ombudsman (TPO) and the Property Redress Scheme (PRS).
 Each agent must be a member of one of these schemes.

-Ask friends and family who have recently sold their house if they can recommend you a reputable estate agent.
-People usually recommend an estate agent if they genuinely trust them and had a good experience with them.
+Ask friends and family who have recently sold their house if they can recommend you a dependable and professional estate agent.
+People usually recommend an agent if they genuinely trust them and had a good experience with them.